mamafunny/Meowcoin/doc/developer-notes.md

 In closed-source environments in which everyone uses the same IDE it is common to add temporary files it produces to the project-wide `.gitignore` file.

-However, in open source software such as Meow Core, where everyone uses their own editors/IDE/tools, it is less common.
+However, in open source software such as Meowcoin Core, where everyone uses their own editors/IDE/tools, it is less common.
 Only you know what files your editor produces and this may change from version to version.
 The canonical way to do this is thus to create your local gitignore.
 Add this to `~/.gitconfig`: